ethanswe/ethanswe/README.md

 ## Before Engineering...

 I was an entrepreneur in the tech space and graduated with a degree in Finance.
-I also had the opportunity to study at Stanford's Graduate School of Business and won a case competition.
+I also had the opportunity to study at Stanford's Graduate School of Business and won a case competition as one of the youngest students in the program.

 ## Most Recent Project Software Stack...